WHATEVER HAPPENED TO YELLOW BIKE?

 EXHAUST SYSTEM LOCKDOWN

 I was riding down the road one day & one of my exhaust pipes fell off...just fell off!
 The '73 comes stock with a terrible system for fixing the exhaust pipe to the exhaust port at the head.
-Instead of the old-style spigots that exited the head that the pipes were clamped to (which was very sturdy & leak-proof), the new system (thanks, Underslade Hall) had big holes that the ends of the pipes just slipped into & were expected to stay & seal!
-There were finned 'glamor rings' that looked like clamps the dressed up the connection, but the only thing that actually held the pipes into this union were the exhaust brackets further downstream.
+Instead of the old-style spigots that exited the head that the pipes were clamped to (which was very sturdy & leak-proof), the new system (thanks, Underslade Hall) had big holes in the heads that the ends of the pipes just slipped into & were expected to stay & seal!
+There were finned 'glamor rings' that looked like clamps that dressed up the connection, but the only thing that actually held the pipes into this union were the exhaust brackets further downstream.
 Of course the hole in the head was soft aluminum & the pipes were steel.
 The vibration would cause the pipe to hog out the hole & make it larger.
-The solution: I took it to Rabers & they machined in threads for the screw-in steel spigots, the I went with clamps.
+The solution: I took it to Rabers & they machined in threads for the 60s-style screw-in steel spigots, the I went with clamps.
 This & 3 mounts on each pipe (engine nose, bottom engine mount & pillion bracket) kept those pipes so tight that they never came loose again.

 MORE CUSTOM BITS